SAP-samples/teched2023-DT169/exercises/ex1/README.md

 **Override Measure Label**

-Search for the measure 'NUMBEROFPURCHASEORDERITEMS', and under the Properties section, enter the 'Override Label' as 'Number of PO Items'.
+Search for the measure **'NUMBEROFPURCHASEORDERITEMS'**, and under the Properties section, enter the 'Override Label' as 'Number of PO Items'.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/5.png)